I Want to Bid, What Do I Do?

 Through PCS you can then:

-• use the online post-box to raise questions with the procurement officer, (if the procurement officer is using PCS to manage their bids);
+• use the online post-box to raise questions with the buyer, (if the buyer is using PCS to manage their bids)

-• bid for the contract, uploading your bid documents (if the procurement officer is using PCS to manage their bids).
+• bid for the contract, uploading your bid documents (if the buyer is using PCS to manage their bids).

 More information on the tendering process is covered in the Tenders section of the Supplier Journey.